 - While most places will accept bank or credit cards, smaller shops often only take cash.
 Get cash at any bank machine and expect the possibility of exchange rates being high.

 - If you pay by card, you could be asked which currency you want to pay in – choose to pay in Euros, as you’ll save money on the exchange rate.

-2) Italy is of pretty much the most sought after European destinations and as such, you’ll find that parts of the country can be expensive, be it your accommodation, to eating out, and more.
-Dining in restaurants outside of tourist areas and staying in bed and breakfasts, are just some things you can do to save money.
+2) Italy is pretty much one of the most sought-after European destinations and as such, you’ll find that parts of the country can be expensive, be it your accommodation, eating out, and more.
+Dining in restaurants outside of tourist areas and staying in a bed and breakfast, are just some things you can do to save money.

 Good To Know About Umbria

 Some last things you need to know when you’re visiting Umbria, the Italian region where Marmore Falls is located.